 Student Ambassadors work as an extension of Lancaster Catholic in all events that engage with our larger community.
 This group of students train on life skills and soft skills so that they are best able to represent Catholic High.

 The Student Council promotes the welfare of the school, fosters and establishes cooperation among the entire student body, faculty and administration, promotes student leadership and cooperative group interaction, and fosters activities and programs that are beneficial to the school and community.

 Advisors: Mrs. Adrienne Howe & Miss Tracy Wagner

 The Varsity Club is a service organization for any athlete who has received a varsity letter.
 Our mission is to assist those in need in our school and local communities.
-Some of our activities include Toys for Tots, adopting families for Christmas, and the Super Bowl Celebration which supports veteran in our community.
+Some of our activities include Toys for Tots, adopting families for Christmas, and the Super Bowl Celebration which supports veterans in our community.
 We are looking for dedicated students who have a passion for social justice.
 We meet once a month in the mornings before school.

 Advisors: Mrs. Jackie Cicchetti & Mrs. Rhonda Byers

 The Lancaster Chamber of Commerce and Industry’s Women in Business sponsor a county-wide program where eight female junior students from LCHS are selected by faculty to participate in a mentoring program that helps students consider career options.
-Each student is matched with a local mentor who is an active business woman in the community.
-The mentoring program is a way to help educate and connect students to business professionals and assist them with knowledge and skills needed to be successful professionals.
+Each student is matched with a local mentor who is an active businesswoman in the community.
+The mentoring program is a way to help educate and connect students to business professionals and assist them with the knowledge and skills needed to be successful professionals.

 Advisor: Mrs. Joie Culbert